magahr/Rutas_de_Desarrollo/my-app/README _MIO.md

 git commit -m "22-10-2024 I saw the video, Clase 38 all.
 Now I have to wacht the 39 video"

-git commit -m "23-10-2024 I waching the video Clase 39 1:04"
+git commit -m "23-10-2024 I waching the video Clase 39 1:04" git commit -m "24-10-2024 I wached the all video Clase 39, but this have something warning"